 Although eligible workers can technically begin to collect Social Security benefits anytime between ages 62 and 70, retirement benefits may be reduced by a percentage until the retiree reaches their “full retirement age.”

-These restrictions and limits change annually, so workers might want to check with the Social Security Administration to determine how taking on work in retirement could affect benefits.
+The good news is that once you reach full retirement age, you can work without facing a reduction in Social Security benefits.
+These restrictions and limits change annually, so you might want to check with the Social Security Administration to determine how taking on work in retirement could affect your benefits.

 Working in Retirement May Change Taxes